lico27/prospie/README.md

 5. Gets information from [The List](https://the-list.uk/) and adds to database
 6. EDA - explores, cleans and visualises the data
     6.1.
 Stores checkpoints locally
-    6.2.Reprocesses PDFs to extract accounts sections using Claude LLM instead of regex
+    6.2.
+Reprocesses PDFs to extract accounts sections using Claude LLM instead of regex
 7. Explores the best model and approach for the embeddings
     7.1.
 Stores checkpoints locally
     7.2.
 Compares embedding models to select the most suitable for the project